James Stannage

-Early career
+Early life and career

-Stannage originally started out as an amateur actor and secondary school teacher.
+Stannage was born in Norton, County Durham, on 22 February 1950.
+He originally started out as an amateur actor and secondary school teacher.

 Radio career

-He first worked for Piccadilly Radio in the mid-1970s, presenting his own late-night phone-in show.
+Stannage first worked for Piccadilly Radio in 1974 as an overnight 'grave-shift' DJ, merely putting on records and playing station idents and commercials.
+This progressed to his accompanying the music with dedications from night-workers - then onto receiving calls, leading to his, now renowned, late-night phone-in show.

 Occasional guests on the show were Mike Harding and Jasper Carrott.
 He was renowned for his abrasive and aggressive style even then, so much so that the Bishop of Salford publicly condemned him as a bad influence.

 After leaving Piccadilly Radio, he went on to work for other local radio stations such as TFM Radio during the 1980s before returning to Piccadilly 1152 in 1989.
-In the early days of his second stint at Piccadilly, his style was mellower than it had been before, but as time wore on became increasingly aggressive again and insulting comments to callers were stoked up as well.

 The James Stannage Show

 His show was in the format of a phone-in where callers could discuss anything they wanted, from sport, religion, current affairs or politics.
-Stannage would often argue his case severely (which were usually anti-politics and anti-religion) if he disagreed with callers.
+Stannage would often argue his case severely (which was usually anti-politics and anti-religion) if he disagreed with callers.
 Stannage was a well known fellow around Manchester as a result of his Key 103 talk show.
 In many surveys, Stannage came out as the number one Manchester DJ.